Werner (WERN)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Regrettably, Werner’s sales grew at a tepid 4.7% compounded annual growth rate over the last five years.
-This fell short of our benchmark for the industrials sector and is a rough starting point for our analysis.
+Regrettably, Werner’s sales grew at a tepid 4.6% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the industrials sector and is a poor baseline for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Werner’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 5.1% annually.
-Werner isn’t alone in its struggles as the Ground Transportation industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.
-Werner Year-On-Year Revenue Growth
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+Werner’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 4.8% annually.

-We can dig further into the company’s revenue dynamics by analyzing its most important segments, Truckload Transportation and Logistics, which are 67.4% and 30.1% of revenue.
-Over the last two years, Werner’s Truckload Transportation revenue (deliveries made with Werner's fleet) averaged 6.5% year-on-year declines while its Logistics revenue (brokered deliveries using third-party fleets) averaged 1.7% declines.
-Werner Quarterly Revenue by Segment
+We can better understand the company’s revenue dynamics by analyzing its most important segments, Truckload Transportation and Logistics, which are 69.5% and 28.1% of revenue.
+Over the last two years, Werner’s Truckload Transportation revenue (deliveries made with Werner's fleet) averaged 5.7% year-on-year declines while its Logistics revenue (brokered deliveries using third-party fleets) averaged 2.8% declines.

-Looking ahead, sell-side analysts expect revenue to grow 4.2% over the next 12 months.
-Although this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 8.8% over the next 12 months, an improvement versus the last two years.
+This projection is above the sector average and suggests its newer products and services will fuel better top-line performance.

 6. Gross Margin & Pricing Power

 Werner has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
-As you can see below, it averaged a 24.3% gross margin over the last five years.
-That means Werner paid its suppliers a lot of money ($75.72 for every $100 in revenue) to run its business.
-Werner Trailing 12-Month Gross Margin
+As you can see below, it averaged a 23.8% gross margin over the last five years.
+Said differently, Werner had to pay a chunky $76.22 to its suppliers for every $100 in revenue.

-This quarter, Werner’s gross profit margin was 48.4%, marking a 28.9 percentage point increase from 19.5% in the same quarter last year.
-Werner’s full-year margin has also been trending up over the past 12 months, increasing by 7 percentage points.
-If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).
+In Q4, Werner produced a 51.3% gross profit margin, up 30.3 percentage points year on year.
+Werner’s full-year margin has also been trending up over the past 12 months, increasing by 6.9 percentage points.
+If this move continues, it could suggest an environment where the company has better pricing power and stable or shrinking input costs (such as raw materials).

 7. Operating Margin

-Looking at the trend in its profitability, Werner’s operating margin decreased by 9.2 percentage points over the last five years.
+Analyzing the trend in its profitability, Werner’s operating margin decreased by 10.9 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
-We’ve noticed many Ground Transportation companies also saw their margins fall (along with revenue, as mentioned above) because the cycle turned in the wrong direction, but Werner’s performance was poor no matter how you look at it.
-It shows that costs were rising and it couldn’t pass them onto its customers.
+Werner’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-This quarter, Werner generated an operating margin profit margin of negative 1.7%, down 4 percentage points year on year.
-Conversely, its revenue and gross margin actually rose, so we can assume it was less efficient because its operating expenses like marketing, R&D, and administrative overhead grew faster than its revenue.
+In Q4, Werner generated an operating margin profit margin of negative 4.9%, down 6.6 percentage points year on year.
+Conversely, its gross margin actually rose, so we can assume its recent inefficiencies were driven by increased operating expenses like marketing, R&D, and administrative overhead.

 8. Earnings Per Share